-Background & Mission
+Our History & Mission

 KIDS RANCH was founded in 1998 by the late Anne Rakos, a child and family therapist who saw a growing need for programs that support children who are at-risk due to poverty, abuse, death of family member, or learning difficulty.
 Her vision was to create an organization that used a combination of fun activities, contact with concerned community volunteers, and education to help children develop the skills they need to face life challenges and build respect for themselves and others.
-Rakos was intent on Kids Ranch providing early intervention and prevention programs in an effort to reach children, ages 6-10, before the pattern of failure/trauma set-in too deeply.
+Rakos was intent on Kids Ranch providing early intervention and prevention programs in an effort to reach children before the pattern of failure/trauma set-in too deeply.
 Rakos took note that many children she worked with in her clinical practice had low self-esteem due to struggling with learning to read.

 In 1999, Rakos teamed up with Mary Bowers, a first-grade teacher at the time, and together they established tutoring programs for reading within four Wisconsin school districts.
 These literacy programs remain a major component of the Kids Ranch mission to this day.

 KIDS RANCH has always been a grassroots organization, relying heavily on an army of community volunteers.
 The beautiful Kids Ranch facility in Rock Springs (where the summer day camp program takes place) was, in fact, built entirely by volunteers and donated materials over the course of three years.
-Kids Ranch truly belongs to the community—they built it and they continue to take care of it by supporting it.
+Kids Ranch truly belongs to the community—they built it and they continue to take care of it.